-(e) Potential Impacts of Disruptive Technology and Industry Change on Corporate Finance and Business and Their Countermeasures:
+(e) Impacts of Changes in Technology and Industry on Financial Business of the company and Countermeasures:

 The company is paying close attention to technological changes and absorbing the most recent market information in order to assess their impact on operations.
 In recent years, technological and industrial changes have had little influence on the financial world.